Rotate phone to view

 full screen images

-is centred on the town of Nanyuki and covers the northern part of the broad saddle of land that lies between Mount Kenya and the Aberdares in the Central Kenya
+is centred on the town of Nanyuki and covers the northern part of the broad saddle of land that lies between Mount Kenya and the Aberdares in the Northern Kenya

 This is an area of well-watered and fertile uplands, much of which is now quite heavily farmed, densely populated and not a particularly wild place.
 It is, however, home to some very important and pioneering conservation projects, fenced reserves which provide a key buffer zone between the more heavily populated areas to the south and the wild open ranges to the north.